-How long will my baked goods last?
+How long will the baked goods last?

 If enjoying soon, keep them at room temperature.

-Bacon care 101
+Bacon 101

 In warmer months (early April to mid September), we ship bacon with two business day service plus warm weather care.
 The bacon may arrive warm, and that’s completely normal!
 Dry ice will evaporate, ice packs may melt, but they will have done their job of preventing the bacon from cooking on its journey.